October 16, 2024

 Technical Writer

-We perform Kubernetes health checks through probes.
+Kubernetes Health check is crucial for maintaining optimal application availability and performance.
 In Kubernetes, probes are mechanisms that monitor the health and status of containers.
 They ensure that your applications are running correctly and can detect issues to take appropriate actions.

 There are three main types of probes: Liveness, Readiness, and Startup probes: